 How does one diagnose this condition?

-Come see a professional soon if you are affected by heel pain, because the treatments for plantar fasciitis and heel spur problems differ, and the right course of treatment can make all the difference in getting you pain free.
+Come see a podiatrist if you are affected by heel pain, because the treatments for plantar fasciitis and heel spur problems differ, and the right course of treatment can make all the difference in getting you pain free.